RS125 Backpack Sprayer - 12 litre

-Knapsack Sprayer with 6 BAR maximum pressure & FPM seals for acidic, neutral or mild alkaline chemicals.Read More
+Knapsack sprayer with 6 BAR maximum pressure & FPM seals for the spraying of mild acidic and neutral chemical solutions.Read More

 Special features of the product: